GT-STAR-Lab/MARBLER/README.md

 - For example: `python3 src/main.py --config=qmix --env-config=gymma with env_args.time_limit=1000 env_args.key="robotarium_gym:PredatorCapturePrey-v0")`
 - To train faster, ensure `robotarium` is False, `real_time` is False, and `show_figure_frequency` is large or -1 in the environment's `config.yaml`
 - Known error: if `env_args.time_limit<max_episode_steps`, EPyMARL will crash after the first episode
+3. Copy the trained weights to the models folder for the scenario that was trained
+- Requires the agent.th file (location should be printed in the cout of the terminal the model was trained in, typically in EPyMARL/results/models/...)
+- Requires the config.json file (typically in EPyMARL/results/algorithm_name/gym:scenario/...)
+4. Update the scenario's config.yaml to use the newly trained agents

 ## Citations
 * Entire backend of the code comes from: